 “The problem of taping windows is that instead of little pieces you get big shards of glass,” says Tommy Patterson.
 He is a technical expert who trains glass repairers at Glass Doctor franchises across the United States.

 People sometimes use tape because it’s what they can afford.
-But if you work ahead you can buy or scrounge cheap 5/8-inch plywood for the job, doing one window at a time.
+But if you plan ahead, you can buy or scrounge cheap 5/8-inch plywood for the job.

-Boarding up windows only works, though, if your board is attached to the window frame.
+Boarding up windows only works, though, if the boards are attached to the window frame.
 Otherwise, a boarded window can fall out.

 “Look at storm shutters,” Patterson says.
 “They are designed to be attached to the frame of the window, not just the glass.”